mragon2/Deep-Learning-HRTEM-Images-Gold-Nanoparticles/README.md

 ```

 ### 2.2 Deep Learning
-The folders tf2.2 and pytorch contain the deep learning scripts to run the training and validation of the fully convolutional network (FCN)
+The folders tf2.2 and pytorch contain the deep learning scripts to run the training and validation of the fully convolutional network (FCN).
+You can choose to use Tensorflow or PyTorch, depending on your preference.
+Both the scripts work with the simualted data saved in the folders *training_data* and *test_data*.

+Tensp